lwjglgamedev/zvk/bookcontents/chapter-01/chapter-01.md

 ## Engine

-Engine code us located under `src/eng` and all the submodules are defined in the `mod.zig` file:
+Engine code is located under `src/eng` and all the submodules are defined in the `mod.zig` file:

 ```zig
 pub const engine = @import("eng.zig");